Compatibility of trapped ions and dielectrics at cryogenic temperatures

 \subsection{Radial stray field drift}

-In addition to the $x$ stray field drift shown in Fig. 2(b), we characterize the drift of all three components of the stray field by comparing those from November 2024 (data run II in Fig. 2(a)) to a subsequent data run (hereafter data run VI) from March 2025.
-The data, shown in Fig. ~\ref{fig:3d_drifts}, show a gradual decrease of the stray field in all three directions.
+In addition to the $x$ stray field drift shown in Figure 2(b), we characterize the drift of all three components of the stray field by comparing those from November 2024 (data run II in Figure 2(a)) to a subsequent data run (hereafter data run VI) from March 2025.
+The data, shown in Figure ~\ref{fig:3d_drifts}, show a gradual decrease of the stray field in all three directions.
 The average fractional decrease in $|\vec{E}|$ is approximately 10\,\% per month.

 The data in run VI can be used to fit the surface charge density on the optical fiber, using the same model as discussed in the previous section.
 We find that for data run VI, $\mathrm{\sigma_{f} = 6.9(4)\,e/\mu m^2}$, $\mathrm{\sigma_{+\hat{y}} = 28(5)\,e/\mu m^2}$, and $\mathrm{\sigma_{-\hat{y}} = -14(5) \,e/\mu m^2}$, where $e$ is the elementary charge, while $\vec{E}_0 = (160 \pm 40, 20 \pm 50, 770 \pm 140)$\,V/m.
 This is compared with data run II, where $\mathrm{\sigma_{f} = 9.5(6)\,e/\mu m^2}$, $\mathrm{\sigma_{+\hat{y}} = 47(9)\,e/\mu m^2}$, and $\mathrm{\sigma_{-\hat{y}} = -28(9) \,e/\mu m^2}$, while $\vec{E}_0 = (190 \pm 60, 20 \pm 50, 620 \pm 210)$\,V/m.
 This is consistent with an overall slow dissipation of surface charge over time.